Pre-school improvement plan 2020/2021

-- we will promote the importance of children’s regular attendance to all parents and also ensure vulnerable groups are closely supported and monitored
+- We will actively encourage regular attendance and ensure vulnerable and disadvantaged groups are closely supported and monitored.

-- staff will ensure that children always show high levels of respect for others and facilitate this by having exceptionally high expectations of behaviour and attitude to learning and play
+- We will ensure that all members of the setting will have a high level of respect for others and have exceptionally high expectations and aspirations of behaviour, tolerance and attitudes to learning.

 Quality of education

 - The setting will become more digitally prepared for home learning in the event of shut downs and pandemics and to give children the tools to stay safe online.

 - To enable all stakeholders to confidently express their emotions and feelings in an appropriate manner to enable our children to have the emotional literacy they need to become valued members of the community.

 - Practitioners will be highly skilled at extending children's experiences to promote an understanding of people, families and communities beyond their own to develop awareness of equality and diversity.

 Ofsted is the Office for Standards in Education, Children’s Services and Skills.
 They inspect and regulate services that care for children and young people, and services providing education and skills for learners of all ages.